ecruz480/eurorack-modules/README.md

 # DIY eurorack modules
 DIY eurorack projects

-This is a repository of my DIY projects for Eurorack modular synths.
+This is a repository for my DIY Eurorack modular synths.

 3340_vco:
 Voltage Controlled Oscillator (VCO) based on the AS3340.